33 Profitable Businesses To Start With 50k in Kenya

 Mutumba retail is among the most profitable businesses to start with 50k in Kenya.
 Second-hand clothes and shoes have huge margins if you target the right clients.

 You should start by visiting the Gikomba Mitumba market in Nairobi early in the morning.
-You can specialise in kids’ clothes, young teens, and adults.
+You can specialize in kids’ clothes, young teens, and adults.
 Alternatively, you can have all sets of clothes and shoes for all ages.

 With the Mitumba business in Kenya, you can either start a shop or move from town to town during market days.
 You can compare the cost of paying rent and license and market tickets and transport to see what works for you.

 People take groceries daily, which creates the opportunity to start a grocery store in Kenya.
-The good thing is you can begin a grocery store with 50k in Kenya.
+The good thing is you can start a grocery store with 50k in Kenya.
 All you need is to find a good source of fresh groceries from the firm.

 A grocery business is among the profitable businesses to start with 50k in Kenya